miragejs/miragejs/README.md

 **Returning collections from the store (GET)**

+Response code defaults to 200.

-Note: the shorthand versions of the functions below only work if the verb is `get`.
+The shorthand versions of the functions below only work if the verb is `get`.

 ```js
 /*